godlmk/godlmk/README.md

 - 👋 Hi, I’m @godlmk
-- 👀 I’m interested in ...
+- 👀 I’m interested in neovim, c++2a
-- 🌱 I’m currently learning CPP, Datastruct, Java
+- 🌱 I’m currently learning CPP, Datastruct, Linux
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me liuMingKai2020@outlook.com

 <!---
 godlmk/godlmk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.